 To advance the broad culture change that the HuMetricsHSS initiative envisions requires strategic focus on specific leverage points in the ecosystem of higher education.
 While we have been able to assess the needs of individual scholars and administrators through our workshops, we know that to provide transformative tools to departments, colleges, and universities, we will need to understand their specific contexts, beginning with the values that a discipline, department, or institution holds.
-To better understand both that local context and what those levers of change might be, we are conducting targeted interviews at each of the Big 10 Academic Alliance (BTAA) universities.
+To better understand both that local context and what those levers of change might be, we have conducted targeted interviews at each of the Big 10 Academic Alliance (BTAA) universities.

-What we hope to understand through our conversation are the roles that are played in research and scholarly evaluation at each university and current the challenges to — and opportunities for — rewarding what is most valued.
+What we hope to understand through our conversation are the roles that are played in research and scholarly evaluation at each university and the current challenges to — and opportunities for — rewarding what is most valued.

 The first three sets of interviews took place in person prior to the onset of COVID-19, which subsequently curtailed travel.
-We are now conducting our interviews via Zoom, an approach we will continue — even should travel restrictions be lifted — to ensure as much continuity as possible in our data-gathering.

 - Michigan State University (conducted in person): October 16–17, 2019